dhawale-lab/dhawale-lab.github.io/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

-Our research seeks to uncover neural mechanisms underlying diverse functions and behaviours including motor learning, decision-making, and social play.
+Our research seeks to uncover the neural mechanisms responsible for learning of complex behaviours.

 {% include section.html %}